Alfred D. Starbird: Early life and education

 On July 1, 1929, Starbird entered the United States Military Academy at West Point, New York.
 Although one of the younger members of his class, he was 6 ft 5 in tall, and distinguished himself in sports.
 He was captain of the cross country running team and also played basketball.
-He graduated USMA class of 1933 as the fifth in his class of 347 on June 13, 1933.
-As was normal for high-ranking graduates, he was commissioned as a second lieutenant in the United States Army Corps of Engineers.
+He graduated 5th of 347 with the class of 1933, and, as was normal for high-ranking graduates, he was commissioned as a second lieutenant in the United States Army Corps of Engineers.
 He was posted to the 5th Engineer Regiment at Camp Humphreys, Virginia, until February 1, 1935, and then to the 13th Engineer Regiment at Fort Belvoir (as Camp Humphreys had been renamed) until June 15, 1935.

 Olympic Games

 Starbird, who was promoted to first lieutenant on June 12, 1936, was detached to join the United States modern pentathlon team at the 1936 Summer Olympics.
 He finished equal seventh in the cross country running, equal eighth in the fencing and show jumping, 20th in the swimming and 23rd in the shooting, and finished seventh overall in a field of 42.
 Although the United States team was placed first, he did not receive a gold medal, as medals were not awarded to modern pentathlon teams until 1952.
 Returning to the United States on August 23, 1936, Starbird entered Princeton University, from which he received a Master of Science degree in Civil Engineering on July 1, 1937.

-Alfred Starbird as the star Cross Country runner for West Point in 1933.

 After attending the officers' course at the Engineer School at Fort Belvoir, he returned to West Point as an instructor in Civil and Military Engineering on June 5, 1938.
 He married Evelyn Wallington at Fort Myer, Virginia, where her father was stationed, in June 1939.
 They had three children: Edward, Susan and Catharine.